Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ### Meta Process / Narrative
-- Holonically speaking each step contains 7~ steps within it.
+- Holonically speaking each step contains a further 7~ steps within it.

 1) Specs
 2) Design